squid-cache/squid-cache.github.io/DeveloperResources.rst

 ## '''Squid-2:'''
 ## || /!\ Obsolete || CVS access instructions are detailed in CvsInstructions; to interactively browse the repository you can use [[http://www.squid-cache.org/cgi-bin/cvsweb.cgi|CVSWeb]].||

-== Developer Projects ==

-## '''Squid-3:'''
-https://code.launchpad.net/squid provide space for Squid developers to publish and associate their code with the Squid project.

-## '''Squid-2:''' (obsolete)
-##To make life easier we provide space for each developer interested in developing a feature in Squid.
-For more information see http://devel.squid-cache.org/.

-During the life of the Squid project, a number of [[http://www.squid-cache.org/Devel/papers/|papers]] have been published.

 == Contributing (Code developer) ==

  * '''Signing Up''' to become a developer the first step is to join the  [[http://www.squid-cache.org/Support/mailing-lists.html#squid-dev|developer mailing list]].
    1. Send a message to {{{squid-dev}}} introducing yourself and what areas of Squid you are interested to help with the development of.
-Subscription requests are only accepted if you have first introduced yourself to the other developers.
+Please first introduced yourself to the other developers.

   || Please note that all messages must be sent in plain-text only (no HTML email).<<BR>>A read-only [[http://lists.squid-cache.org/pipermail/squid-dev/|archive]] (and [[http://www.squid-cache.org/mail-archive/squid-dev/|pre-Sept 2014 archive]]) are available to everyone. ||